clj-kondo/clj-kondo/doc/build.md

 To build the `clj-kondo` binary from source:

 * Download [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases) java8 19 or newer.
+  Currently `clj-kondo` can only be built with java11 based graal VMs, so using JDK 8 builds will not work.

 * Set the `GRAALVM_HOME` variable.
 E.g.: